Arthur253896/Arthur253896.github.io/README.md

 # note
-This is a learning notes!
+This is a learning note!